 YouTube, founded in 2005, is currently the most popular video-streaming site on the internet, with visitors watching almost 6 billion hours of video every month.
 It's not surprising that YouTube achieves a large number of visitors every month because of various and impressive video content within the platform.
 Here, you can watch funny clips, music videos, documentaries, tutorials, and a lot more from your favorite YouTuber or other YouTube content creator.
-Sometimes, when you're really excited about a new video that your favorite YouTuber has just uploaded, the last thing you have to deal with is the YouTube loading slow or a playback issue, which is not something new for regular users of YouTube.
+Sometimes, when you're really excited about a new video that your favorite YouTuber has just uploaded, the last thing you have to deal with is the YouTube loading slow or a playback issue.
+But this issue is not something new for regular users of YouTube.
 One of the usual causes of these issues on YouTube is the old cache and cookies that the platform uses.
 But don't worry, it's not a big problem that you should stress about.
 It requires only a simple solution to get rid of them.
 And that's what we're going to show you here.
-In this article, we will help on how you can delete YouTube cookies and cache on your device.
+In this article, we will help you to delete YouTube cookies and cache on your computer, Android, and iOS devices..

 What are Cache and Cookies, and Why Are They Stored?